HarryPaniccc/DnD/Session Notes/Session 76 - Reunited.md

 ## Hallway Defense Position
 Syr Richstrahd and her battalion move in to the hallway to set up an emergency position.
 With control of the inner halls, as well as with [[Borovik]] on their side, they are able to take advantage of the castle's defenses, as well as the unpreparedness of their opponents, to shut off the outsides.
 ### Prince Arthur, and Eren
 Amidst the barking of orders and chaos the vanguard will spot a familiar face and a familiar head of golden hair.
-Dismounting his golden warhorse and wiping someone else's blood from his rapier, Prince Sirkon approaches you with a stern look on his eyes.
+Dismounting his mud-covered warhorse and wiping someone else's blood from his rapier, Prince Arthur Sirkon approaches you with a stern look on his eyes.
 - **DC 10 Insight** shows that something is different from the boy that they met months ago in an inn

-- The half orc raider knight that fought alongside the vanguard will
+- The half orc raider knight that fought alongside the vanguard will identify himself as Syr Mikael
 ## The Tangled Descent
 The balcony to the rear of the castle overlooks the massive tunnel that had been dug, out of which a pillar of dark red, infernal light spews.
 Around the tunnel, three dark, metallic claws rotate, nearly 5 storeys tall and channeling the dark energy of the pit.